 Every member of the shared mailbox has a typical contact list and calendar to foster collaboration.
-Since there is no username and password attached to the shared mailbox, users cannot directly log into them.
-The account admin needs to grant team members access to the shared mailbox using their email profiles.
+Since there is no username and password attached to the shared mailbox, users cannot directly log into it.
+The account admin needs to grant team members access to the shared mailbox via their personal email accounts.

 Why Use a Shared Mailbox?

 Businesses use shared mailboxes when they want a complete team to shoulder the responsibility of inbound mails.
 Different departments in an organization have shared mailboxes to ensure that communication is centralized.
 Additionally, team leaders can delegate mail management to other members while staying in the loop at all times.